akshatbajaj09/akshat-bajaj-python/README.md

 - Studied the concept of key= and reverse = True/False in sorting.
 - Studied list, set and dictionary comprehensions.
 - Understood the trade-offs of how comprehensions make code concise but decreases readability.

+## Day 22

+- Did an exercise to solidify my understanding of comprehensions.
+- Learnt about decorators and also made one.
+- Learnt about different types of errors in Python.
+- Studied how to handle these errors.